-Cyclones rotate (counterclockwise/clockwise) in the (Northern/Southern) Hemisphere around a center of low sea-level pressure.
-Bad weather (clouds, precipitation, strong winds) are often concentrated in narrow frontal regions that extend outward from the low-pressure center.
+Cyclones rotate counterclockwise (clockwise) in the Northern (Southern) Hemisphere around a center of low sea-level pressure.
+Bad weather (clouds, precipitation, strong winds) is often concentrated in narrow frontal regions that extend outward from the low-pressure center.
 Cyclone strength can be inferred from its vorticity (rotation), ascent (updrafts), and sea-level pressure.